WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/installing_config_profile.md

 ## Which Config Profile to Choose?

-The WSF Config Profile redirects Apple servers to https://localhost.direct.
+### WSF Config Profile
 Doesn't support VPN's, Feather or ChatGPT

-Additionally, the WSF Config profile supports the following:

-- iOS Update Blocking

-The madNS Config Profile blocks Apple Servers.
+### madNS Config Profile
 Supports VPNs, Feather and ChatGPT.

-Additionally, the madNS Config Profile supports the following:

-- Ad-Blocking

-- iOS Update Blocking
+### What does Update Blocker or Ad-Blocker mean?
+Update Blocker: Blocks Apple OTA Updates

+Ad-Blocker: Blocks most online Ads and Trackers

 Make sure you don't have any VPNs turned on during the installation even when using the madNS Config Profile.

 ## Installing the Config Profile
 1. Go to the downloads tab then select the Config Profile you would like to install

 2. Click on Download, and the profile should be imported into settings automatically